Ever hear of the American tiger?

 What the heck, just sent another $149 to add a bottle of People’s Pursat.
 This stuff is too good not to jump on it at that price.
 I tried the Komrad K and it wasn’t even in the same universe.
 Full disclosure, about a month ago I tried a sample from one of your competitors for the first time because I had read about the Pursat reputation and they had one on their site.
 More than three times the price of yours and didn’t pack half the potency. – Michael, USA

-( p.s.) beautiful Oud’s!
+Beautiful Oud’s!
 I put a swipe of People’s Pursat to my cousin, and he fell in love with it.
 Needless to say, I gave it to him haha.
 Aroha Kyaku, is so phenomenal.
 Smoky- incensey, with a tad touch of fruits.
 Amazing!
-I also liked how People’s Pursat’s accords reminded me of a Fruit bar, mixed with a touch of Ambergris ( to my nose).
+I also liked how People’s Pursat’s accords reminded me of a fruit bar, mixed with a touch of Ambergris ( to my nose).
 All and all, gorgeous Ouds as usual. – Noah, USA

 People’s Pursat is excellent.
 There’s something very high end, clean and refined about it.
 This does not smell like an “affordable oud,” it’s light, wearable and at that price point, demands to have its beauty shared! – Mike, USA

 I received my order today and wow, just wow.
-I truly love people's pursat, I'm always surprised by how complex oud is and it's different profiles.
+I truly love People's Pursat.
+I'm always surprised by how complex oud is and it's different profiles.
 I get the tamarind and pepper note, simply amazing.
-I was attracted to it by the story alone, and become enamored by the notes. – Guy, USA
+I was attracted to it by the story alone, and became enamored by the notes. – Guy, USA